crbelaus/trans/README.md

 Trans is a library that helps you managing embedded model translations.
 Trans is inspired by the great [hstore translate](https://github.com/Leadformance/hstore_translate) gem for Ruby.

+*IMPORTANT*: for the moment, *Trans query building works only with PostgreSQL*, since the queries use the special operators for JSONB.
+Keep this in mind if you want to find models filtering from translated attributes.

 ## Why Trans?

 The traditional approach to content internationalization consists of using an additional